house-of-abbey/GarminHomeAssistant/BackgroundService.md

 - Activity - This is an integer as defined by [Toybox.Activity `SPORT`](https://developer.garmin.com/connect-iq/api-docs/Toybox/Activity.html#Sport-module)
 - Sub-activity - This is an integer as defined by [Toybox.Activity `SUB_SPORT`](https://developer.garmin.com/connect-iq/api-docs/Toybox/Activity.html#SubSport-module)

 The application only provides the integers without translation.
-When using the values in Home Assistant, you will need to provide you own mapping from the `Activity` enumerated type to the human readable text.
+When using the values in HomeAssistant, you will need to provide you own mapping from the `Activity` enumerated type to the human readable text.
 As developers of the application we are pushing this translation to the server to keep the Garmin application code 'lean'.
 You will also need to add to both the list of activities (sports) and sub-activities (sub-sports) an interpretation of integer `-1` for no activity/sub-activity at present.

 ## Start Reporting